ejhumphrey/minst-dataset/README.md

 phil_notes.csv
 rwc_notes.csv
 ```

+*Note:* These are written to the directory from which the Makefile is called, i.e. repository root.
+This is due to change per [#23](https://github.com/ejhumphrey/minst-dataset/issues/23).

 We recommend when loading these into pandas that you use set index_col=[0, 1], since the first two columns are part of the multi_index, where column 0 is the original file hash, and column 1 is the note index: